castorini/anserini/docs/setup_qa_pipeline.md

 ### Starting up the end2end system:

 Make sure that you have correctly set your `config` file.
 For help, refer [this](https://github.com/castorini/Anserini/blob/master/docs/speech-ui-api-docs.md).

 Start the Gateway server, Flask API, and the javascript app:

 ```
-chmod +x run_ui.sh
 ./run_ui.sh
 ```

 __NB:__  The speech UI cannot be run in Ubuntu.
 To test the pipeline in Ubuntu, make the following changes:
 - Comment out the JavaScript part and run the Bash script
 - Make a REST API query to the endpoint using Postman, Curl etc.